 When should you use cliffhangers in your story?

 Cliffhangers are great survival tool to have on hand if you ever find yourself married against your will to a homicidal ruler with a weakness for a good story.
-If you manage to dodge that particular fate, however, cliffhangers are still a wonderful literary device to create tension in your story and engage your readers.
+If you manage to dodge that particular fate, however, cliffhangers are still a wonderful literary device that you can use to create tension in your story and engage your readers.

-Even if they do put the story down until another day (readers do have lives that need attending to, on occasion), an effective cliffhanger will keep them turning your story over in their thoughts and excited to get back to reading it.
+Even if your reader does put the story down until another day (readers do have lives that need attending to, on occasion), an effective cliffhanger will keep them turning your story over in their thoughts and excited to get back to reading it.

 After you write your book and are sharing it with trusted beta readers to get their feedback, ask them to make a note of where they put down your book.
 Then, as you go back and edit, you can think about adding cliffhangers to those places to make them more exciting.